openhab/org.openhab.binding.zwave/doc/ring/dwss_0_0.md

 ### Group 2: Basic Report

-Basic report of either 0x00 for CLOSED or 0xFF for OPEN When a node is associated with Group 2, the sensor will send a basic report of either 0x00 for “Closed” or 0xFF for “Open.”
+Basic report of either 0x00 for CLOSED or 0xFF for OPEN
+<p&gtWhen a node is associated with Group 2, the sensor will send a basic report of either 0x00 for “Closed” or 0xFF for “Open.” </p&gt

 Association group 2 supports 1 node.